happychriss/DBServer_legacy/README.md

 ![logo](https://github.com/happychriss/DocumentBox-Server/blob/master/app/assets/images/documentbox_pic.jpg)

-DocumentBox
+DocumentBox for RPI 3/4 and TouchSwitch (new version)
 ===========

 DocumentBox is a OpenSource „home use“ Document Management system that helps you to easy scan, file and find your documents.
-Its running on a mini computer as small as a Raspberry Pi 3.
+Its running on a mini computer as small as a Raspberry Pi 3 or 4.
 A scanner connected to the mini-computers allows you to quickly scan your documents and file them directly from your mobile phone or tablet.